BARCLAYS COMMUNITY SPORT FUND

 Already coaching girls or would like to start.

-Part of a club or group with girls’ provision where they would like to begin or continue coaching (e.g. current player, parent of a player, volunteer etc).
+Part of a club or group with women and/or girls’ provision where they would like to begin or continue coaching (e.g. current player, parent of a player, volunteer etc).

 Can undertake their coaching qualification within 12 months (subject to course availability).